CurveDocs/curve-docs/docs/LLAMMA/amm.md

 LLAMMA is the market-making contract that rebalances the collateral.
 As the name already suggests, this contract is responsible for lending and liquidating collateral.

 When creating a new loan, the controller evenly distributes the collateral put up by the user across a specified number of bands in the AMM and mints stablecoins for the user.
-While the number of bands is, in principle, chosen by the user, there are certain boundaries to be aware of (more details [here](../LLAMMA/controller.md)).
+While the number of bands is, in principle, chosen by the user, there are certain boundaries to be aware of.

-The **loan-to-value (LTV)** ratio is depending on the number of bands:
+The **loan-to-value (LTV)** ratio depends on the number of bands.

-need correct ltv formula here: is this one correct???
-$LTV = 1 - \text{loan_discount} - (1 - sqrt{1 - \frac{N}{A}})$
+$$LTV = 1 - \text{loan_discount} - 1 * \frac{N}{2*A}$$

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
 These prices are not real AMM prices, but rather tresholds for the bands!
 It's worth noting, that because it is a continious grid, the lower price-bound of lets say band 0 is the same as the upper price-bound of 1.